 Because of many things, Irvington - Hoyleton is a very good place for families to consider.
 With an enviable combination of good schools, low crime, college-educated neighbors who tend to support education because of their own experiences, and a high rate of home ownership in predominantly single-family properties, Irvington - Hoyleton really has some of the features that families look for when choosing a good community to raise children.
 Is Irvington - Hoyleton perfect?
 Of course not, and if you like frenetic nightlife, it will be far from your cup of tea.
 But overall this is a solid community, with many things to recommend it as a family-friendly place to live.

-Being a small town, Irvington - Hoyleton does not have a public transit system used by locals to get to and from work.
+Irvington - Hoyleton is a small town, and as such doesn't have a public transit system that people use to get to and from their jobs every day.

-The citizens of Irvington - Hoyleton are slightly better educated than the national average of 21.84% for all cities and towns, with 21.59% of adults in Irvington - Hoyleton having a bachelor's degree or advanced degree.
+The population of Irvington - Hoyleton overall has a level of education that is slightly above the US average for all US cities and towns of 21.84%.
+Of adults 25 and older in Irvington - Hoyleton, 21.59% have at least a bachelor's degree.

 The per capita income in Irvington - Hoyleton in 2022 was $36,669, which is middle income relative to Illinois and the nation.
 This equates to an annual income of $146,676 for a family of four.
 However, Irvington - Hoyleton contains both very wealthy and poor people as well.